 Daniel Levy is an English businessman and the Tottenham Hotspur owner.
 He is the longest-serving chairman in the Premier League as he bought the club back in 2001.
 Levy and his family own 29.4% of the share capital of ENIC International Limited, which is the company that owns 85.55% of the issued share capital of the Premier League club - Tottenham Hotspur.

 Daniel Philip Levy was born in 1962 in the English town Essex.
-He comes from a middle class family to become one of the richest English businessmen along with Ed Woodward, who is the current chief executive of Manchester United with net worth of £10 Million.
+He comes from a middle-class family to become one of the richest English businessmen along with Ed Woodward, who is the current chief executive of Manchester United with a net worth of £10 Million.

 Levy studied Economics and Land Economy at Cambridge University and graduated from there with a First Class Honours Degree.

 Levy formed a business association with Joe Lewis and became involved in an investment trust called ENIC International Ltd.

 After a couple of failed attempts to buy Spurs, the first in 1998 and the second in 2000, finally in 2001 Levy took major control of the club after purchasing the shares from Alan Sugar.

 Being a chairman is not an easy task and the Englishman proved that he is one of the best at it.
 He managed to change Spurs and make them unrecognizable.

 The first years since the Englishman took charge were not as good as he expected.
 There was no improvement on the pitch, the managers come and go and Spurs still finished in the mid-table.

 After six years, Levy finally appointed a manager who managed to win something.
 In 2007 Levy sacked Martin Jol and replaced him with the Spanish coach Juande Ramos.